 The scholarship is available to students in colleges and universities throughout the United States.
-Our goal is to help the educational efforts of students while raising awareness of mesothelioma, provide information about its prognosis and the dangers of asbestos.
+Our goal is to help the educational efforts of students while raising awareness of mesothelioma, provide information about its prognosis and the dangers of being exposed to asbestos.
 Mesothelioma is a disease that affects men and women – both young and old.

 The ten scholarship amounts are as follows, and will be distributed after the winners have been notified on November 24th, 2014.

 - $2,500 – First Prize